joakim666/simple-scheduler/README.markdown

 ### That's it!

-The web interface is available at [http://localhost:9000]
+Once started the web interface is available at **http://localhost:9000**

 ### Screenshot